 If the word exam sends jitters down your spine, here are some tips to help your child prepare for their exams.
 In this article, we share effective methods to prepare your child on the day of exams that sets him on a positive note to deliver his best performance.

 For nearly a decade or more, Singapore and a few other Asian countries have always placed top 3 in international exams which measures the child’s ability in reading and comprehending math, physics and chemistry.
 This has placed an unusual burden on the child to perform.
 As a result, tuition classes, loads of school homework, and extra-curricular activities have become part of his schooling life.

-As a parent you obviously can’t take your child’s exam, but you can surely help them navigate Singapore’s highly competitive education system and pass their exams with flying colours.
+As a parent you obviously can’t take your child’s exam, but you can surely help them navigate Singapore’s highly competitive education system and pass their exams with flying colors.
 Though there is no replacement for sheer hard work, you as a parent can definitely help your child get smart at studying.
 Here is the list of things you can do to help your child prepare on the day of exam to deliver their best performance.

 Breakfast is the most important meal of the day.
 According to Livestrong, breakfast is helpful in increasing the attention span which directly positively impacts academic success.
 Dietitian Clare Evangelista says “Our brains require the right food (quality nutrition) before examinations for optimum performance.
 Breakfast is the most important meal on the day of the exam and is critical for your child’s” successful performance.
 Your child should eat breakfast even if he usually doesn’t eat breakfast.

 Mental alertness is key during the exam.
 Protein-rich food such as egg, nuts and yoghurt makes excellent exam day breakfast since they promote brain activity and enhances alertness.
 Include fruits and whole-grain cereals as well since it promotes quick thinking.